#9 Web

 Let's decide on the different aspects of the animation:

-- Since the shimmer animation usually needs to run indefinitely while something is loading (which is what this effect is used for), we'll use an
+• Since a shimmer animation usually runs indefinitely while something is loading (which is what this effect is mostly used for), we'll use an infinite animation count.

-animation count. - The time should be the time to complete one movement from the left to the right; let's go with
+• The duration should be the time to complete one shimmer movement from the left to the right.
+Let's go with 1s (1 second).

 div {